 Meanwhile, here are some of the other considerations in taking great mountain photos aside from taking advantage of light:

 - Mountains should not always be the only thing that stands out in the photos.
 Well, they should always be standing out, but including trees and other foliage, rocky formations, cabins and other man-made structures, wildlife, or water systems such as lakes and rivers would perfectly complement the resulting landscape mountain photos.
 These elements are found in photos’ foreground, creating a great sense of depth.
 However, it is important to not overcrowd the foreground so as not to distract the viewer.

 - Mountains may not be moving, but some other elements around it do.
 Blowing wind through foliage and trees, moving clouds, and flying birds in the air are just some of the many natural movements that occur within mountainous environments.
 Thus, it is important to also capture them along with the dominating mountain landscape in order to accentuate the resulting photo’s mood and drama.
 Longer shutter speeds are imperative to capture such moments, which would require smaller apertures and use of filters.
-If you have a drone with camera, you can capture stunning video of the mountain and its surrounding elements like the sky, clouds, and trees and come up with a dramatic time-lapse shot.
+If you have a drone x pro with camera, you can capture stunning video of the mountain and its surrounding elements like the sky, clouds, and trees and come up with a dramatic time-lapse shot.

 - The sky should always be a part of the mountain landscape.
 The sky is another element that helps define mountain photos.
 It can dominate the landscape than the foreground, especially if it evokes drama and some interesting colors and cloud formations.
 However, it may not dominate the landscape, especially if it is quite boring, so the photographer must put emphasis on the foreground and on the mountain itself.